 - Enrollment in courses is subject to approval by the instructor and Dean for Graduate Studies.
 If there’s limited space in a class, preference will be given to students who are working toward a degree and have full graduate standing.

 - Re-admittance for additional semesters is required.
 This includes the completion of a new application and also depends on the student maintaining the same academic standards as those working toward graduate degrees.

 Deadlines for Application

 |Admit Term||Application Opens||Application Closes|

 |Summer||March 1||May 1|

-Appropriate credits earned in the non-degree status may be used to fulfill graduate degree requirements only if approved by the graduate degree program Graduate Committee, the student’s Supervisory Committee, and the Dean for Graduate Studies.
-No more than one-third of the course work applied toward a graduate degree may be taken as a non-degree student.
+Applicable credits you earn in non-degree courses can be used to cover graduate degree requirements, but must be approved by the Graduate Committee, the Supervisory Committee, and the Dean for Graduate Studies.
+Keep in mind, no more than a third of graduate degree coursework can be taken as a non-degree student.